Vintage Guitars

 Helotes, Texas, 780**, UNITED STATES OF AMERICA

 This beautiful guitar is all solid birch and all the way from the year 1965.
 It is a vintage Regal R205, made for Fender by the Harmony Company in Chicago, IL.
 This old time guitar plays smooth and easy with new D'Addario EJ13 80 / 20 bronze custom light gauge strings to go along with its classic look and sound.
 It is in solid condition with only a few minor dings, scratches, and blemishes.
-The low E string is slightly sharp at the 12th fret, but other than that it sounds great. ... more
+It has also received a recent neck reset so the neck angle is at a good position.
+Thanks for your ... more

 eBay logo